Hippocampus paradoxus: Description

 The holotype is yellow-cream in color, and it is covered with small brown spots.
-It is possible that the color of the specimen has changed while the body was preserved inside of formaldehyde, so the actual color of this animal in the wild is unknown.
+It is possible that the color of the specimen has changed while the body was preserved in formaldehyde, so the actual color of this animal in the wild is unknown.

 Distribution

 The holotype was discovered south-west of Esperance, Western Australia, on the western periphery of the Great Australian Bight.
 The specimen was collected near 34°12′S 121°32′E.